varigence/docs/bimlflex/user-guide/upgrade-and-testing-process.md

 A current project with existing Extension Point script files and existing metadata needs planning and consideration before upgrading.

 A new version of BimlFlex and its components can include fixes for any issues identified as well as new functionality.
-This is detailed in the [release notes](release-notes.md) that accompany the new version.
+This is detailed in the @bimlflex-release-notes that accompany the new version.

 ### 1. Do a database backup